turingschool/curriculum/source/topics/decorators.markdown

 Then refresh the page.
 It should blow up.

-Allows is modeled after `attr_accessible` in Rails.
+`allows` is modeled after `attr_accessible` in Rails.
 If your decorator calls `allows`, then all methods _not_ listed are denied.
 This is a whitelist approach.

 #### Allowing More Methods